Anna-cell/mimeco/source/usage.rst

 .. code-block:: python

-    interaction_score, interaction_type = mimeco.interaction_score_and_type(model1, model2, medium, undescribed_metabolites_constraint="partially_unconstrained")
+    interaction_score, interaction_type = mimeco.interaction_score_and_type(model1,
+     model2, medium, undescribed_metabolites_constraint="partially_unconstrained")

 Predicting cross-feeding between models
 ----------------------------------------

-The function exchanged_metabolites() predicts the metabolites exchanged between the two models, that are correlated with the increase of model2 objective value.
+The function ``crossfed_metabolites()`` predicts the metabolites exchanged between the two models, that are correlated with the increase of model2 objective value.
 In other words, exchanged metabolites favoring model2's objective (usually, growth).
 This can help identify cross-feeding.

 In addition to the precedently described inputs, this function necessitate the following elements :